SteveTheAnimator/SteveTheAnimator/README.md

-- 👋 Hi, I’m @SteveTheAnimator
+- 👋 Hello there, I am Steve The Animator!
-- 👀 I’m interested in SCP: Containment Breach
+- 👀 I’m interested in Gorilla Tag, SCP: Containment Breach, and more!
-- 📫 To Reach Me My Discord stevetheanimator
+- 📫 To reach me, friend me on Discord! (stevetheanimator)